ScreenJing/JingTKL/README.md

 disclaimer: Use it at your own risk since I have not prototyped this yet.
 I am not responsible of anything :clueless:

-feel free to contact me @jing#3514 on discord
+feel free to contact me @jing#3514 on discord for any questions, comments, or concerns :D